 Unpicking ecopsychology, ecotherapy and reciprocal nature-connection.

-Understanding what competence can look and feel like.
+Understanding what your competence will look and feel like.

 Being aware of relevant regulatory frameworks.